 Small financial services companies without sufficient resources will often task an overburdened member of the IT team to support users, handle contracts, maintain client relationships etc. This solution might be a quick fix but it is unsustainable in the long-term.

 Because of this, internal IT departments often struggle.
 However, co-management provides firms with supplemental resources and outside expertise.
 Furthermore, there are key benefits to adopting a co-managed solution.
-For example, if you’re financial firm has reached a period of rapid growth and needs to adjust the scale of IT services to support internal growth.
-Or a company has a reliable, well-established IT staff in-house but need solutions for remote branches in other locations.

 Benefits of Co-Managed IT Solutions